dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 * As I took inventory of who was employed in the roles I wanted to have, many of them had advanced degrees
 * I was able to land in a unique situation that allowed me to earn my degree without sacrificing industry experience

 The next question, of course, is this: "Was it worth it?".
-I'll answer that in another post soon, so if . you don't want to miss it, follow me on [Twitter](https://twitter.com/@dangoslen) or [Medium](https://medium.com/@dangoslen) whatever platform you prefer.
+I'll answer that in another post soon.
+If you don't want to miss it, follow me on [Twitter](https://twitter.com/@dangoslen) or [Medium](https://medium.com/@dangoslen) or whatever platform you prefer.
 I'll make sure you know when it's up :)

 Happy coding!